ondrej-kvasnovsky/design-patterns-handbook/anti-patterns/over-patternized.md

 }
 ```

-The other approach is to throw there couple of design patterns.
+The other approach is to throw there couple of design patterns \(BDUF - big design up front\).
 We are going to use `Facade` pattern because amount of classes is too high to expect someone would try to understand what is happening under the hood. `Facade` patter helps us to wrap all the logic.
 It first creates a message using `Builder` pattern pattern.
 Then it acquires command factory using `Factory` and `Singleton` patterns.
 Then we create a new command that will be responsible for printing out the text, `Command` pattern.
 When we have command pattern, we just call execute which prints out the message.

 ```
 class PrintHelloWorld {